Skip to Main Content

 This course introduces the content and major interpretive issues of Job through Malachi.
 The course covers literary, historical, and theological contexts as well hermeneutical principles related to reading the OT genres of wisdom, poetry, and prophecy.
 This course complements OTEN5351 Interpreting the Old Testament 1: Genesis–Esther.

-OTEN6320 Theology of the Old Testament (3 hours)
+OTEN6320 Old Testament Theology (3 hours)

 This course is designed to introduce the student to the study of Old Testament theology.
 The first part of the course covers the field of Old Testament theology from its beginnings to the modern day.
 After an initial overview of the field, the various Old Testament covenants (Adamic, Noahic, Abrahamic, Sinaitic, Davidic, and New) are explored exegetically and theologically to help the student see how God’s plan of salvation in the Old Testament leads to fulfillment in the New Testament.